 where you are going" (Ecclesiastes 9:10).
 “Sheol” is the Hebrew word for “the place of the dead.”
 It is directly related to the English

 word “hole,” as in “hole in the ground,” or "the grave."
-Notice the list of things that are not found there.
+It translates to "Hades" in the Greek New Testament.
+THIS is where man

 Many dismiss the words of Solomon in Ecclesiastes because it doesn't fit their traditional agenda.
 If this picking and choosing is

-Traditions are more important to the Partial Resurrectionist than the scriptures are.
-How important should traditions be to
+Traditions are more important to most believers than the Scriptures are.
+How important should traditions be to believers?
+Did Christ

-Christians?
-Did Christ say anything about traditions while He was on earth?
+say anything about traditions while He was on earth?
 He mentioned it once.
-In Matthew 15:6, Jesus
+In Matthew 15:6, Jesus reprimanded the Pharisees

 On the day of His murder, Jesus told the 2nd crucified thief in Luke 23:43 that he would be with Him in paradise.
-To the chosen
+The earth will be

-and ascension, Jesus himself said to Mary Magdalene in John 20:17: "I have not yet ascended to the Father."
-Also, certainly the
+Jesus himself said to Mary Magdalene in John 20:17: "I have not yet ascended to the Father."
+Also, certainly the earthly paradise